 Normally, a customer wouldn’t expect to receive ongoing updates after texting to submit their vote, so if you plan to add them to regular text blasts, you must offer that disclaimer upfront.

 In a user poll, you broadcast a question to your existing subscribers to gauge their opinion on your product.
-The key difference between a user poll and a text-to-vote campaign is that a user poll is sent to existing subscribers, whereas new users sign up to vote on text-to-vote campaigns.
+The key difference between a user poll and a Text to Vote Survey is that a user poll is sent to existing subscribers, whereas new users sign up to vote on Text to Vote Surveys.

 Feeling like an expert yet?
 We’re just getting started and there’s still plenty more to learn.
-Now that you know about all of the kinds of campaigns you can send, let’s explore how you can start gathering subscribers to receive these messages!
+Now that you know about all of the kinds of campaigns you can send, let’s explore a few nice terms which will help you build a foundational understanding.

 Previously: What Makes SMS Marketing Different?